mikealbinson/Beacon/README.md

 The highest up in the file heirarchy of the program.
 This is where the magic happens.
 It initiates, manages and listens to all of the different processes (indicators, bluetooth, ultrasonic, etc.) depending on the state of the machine.
 A more thorough documentation is below.

 #### A brief rundown of the states, events and functions (anonymous and not) of BeaconMachineManager
+For the sake of readaility I have only written about the event and state changes where I have implemented something--There are *many* more event/state changes that can be utilized within the state machine module.
+I have coded most of them in, but they remain empty at this point because I had no need for them

 #####States
+The different states that the machine can be in
 |State Name     |Description   | Note    |
 |---------------|--------------|---------|
 |none  |Initial state of the machine before being initialized |Cannot be returned to after starting the machine  |